-Horton Cemetery contains burials of mental health patients, soldiers and children from 1902-1955.
+Horton Cemetery contains burials of mental health and epileptic patients, soldiers and asylum born children from 1899-1955.

 By 1898 it was clear that the Asylums Committee meant business.
 The hospital at the manor was almost finished, and plans were under way for another at Horton.
 The Epsom Council was most alarmed at this.
 The asylums were growing much faster than they had expected – soon there would be up to ten thousand people, a second town almost the size of Epsom itself.
 Some of them would be discharged after a short stay, but the hospital regime was set up to look after people rather than cure them.
 Many – perhaps most – would remain at Horton until they died.
 What then?